 Get one today

 Since 2011 we sold ergonomic devices online from some of the largest brands on the market.
 Back then, there were few online retail options for good ergonomic devices.
 We’ve stopped selling brand names online directly because now you can easily get these devices from sites like Amazon.
-We are now going to focus on finding lesser-known ergonomic devices and try to find the best deals for affordable models and offer them in our online store.
+We are now going to focus on finding lesser-known ergonomic devices and try to find the best deals for affordable models.
 We won’t have many models but you can bet we’ll have devices we like at prices we all can afford.
 These mice also make a really good gift.
 Chances are, the person receiving your gift does not have an ergonomic mouse and this is a great way to introduce that person to healthier options…especially for folks that work with computers.
 Thanks for supporting ergonomics!

 switch to ergo products has completely eliminated any pain or discomfort despite decades of crazy hours behind screens.
 I hope you too weave in a bit of ergo into your lives.

 - Best Ergonomic Office Chair - August 19, 2018